 In the weeks ahead, I will engage with leaders at all levels and will provide my strategic direction to the Joint Force in greater detail.
 I look forward to your input as an important element of shared understanding and trust.
-Know I welcome your continued inputs and ideas to help advance our joint force and lead us through tomorrow
+Know I welcome your continued inputs and ideas to help advance our joint force and lead us through tomorrow.

-Excerpts from an Interview with Reporters about Iraq Trip Aboard a Military Aircraft October 21
+Excerpts from an Interview with Reporters on General Dunford's Travel to Iraq

+Aboard a Military Aircraft